 I'm extremely interested in the analysis of large-scale scientific datasets with spatial-temporal variation (or dynamical simulations that can model this spatial-temporal variation).
 In particular, I'm interested in datasets in atmospheric science, astronomy, systems biology (esp. metabolomics), computational chemistry, and computational neuroscience.
-While I'm ideally interested in trying to get at the leading edge of a rising field, this is not the most important thing, and certainly not as important as pursuing one's competencies.
-I'm a fan of scripting languages (like MATLAB and Python) and I love to catalyze my research by asking questions (both high-level and low-level) off sites like Stack Exchange and Quora.

 My current project (under Dargan Frierson) is to work with the CERES dataset in order to analyze the factors that affect the variation in total amount of radiation (both shortwave and longwave) entering/exiting the atmosphere.
 How much of this variation can be explained by large-scale modes of variability like NINO34, SAM, and NAM?
 What regions of the globe contribute more to this variation, and what regions of the globe contribute less to this variation?
 I'm particularly interested in atmospheric science because of its relative openness, and also because it has been ahead of most other fields in data science (not to mention that my home school is extremely strong in it).